bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:13:11

-Yeah, and just as a side step, I talked about email earlier, that's base 64.
+ And just as a side step, I talked about email earlier, that's base 64.
 That is the same, but it also has some characters like underscore and plus and equals and that was mostly used for email attachments and I guess they didn't want to use all 256 characters either because they didn't want the email to start beeping but they did want to squeeze a lot of information into the attachment.

 Aaron Van Wirdum: 00:13:32